 What you can bring up during a habeas corpus case is limited, but it offers a different option than an appeal.

 Most often, you’ll pursue habeas corpus when you’ve run out of appeals.
 It’s important to talk with an attorney about your options.
 It’s important to follow certain procedures and exhaust other options first.

 It’s essential that you file for relief in the correct jurisdiction.
 Depending on the type of relief you’re asking for and under what law, you might file in state or federal court.
 You can file a federal case for habeas corpus if the state imprisoned you, but your options are limited.

 There are different rules and procedures in New Mexico and federal courts.
 You’ll need a lawyer experienced in the right jurisdiction.
-At Harrison & Hart, LLC, we can represent you in federal court, all the way up to the U.S. Supreme Court if necessary, as well as New Mexico courts.
+At Harrison, Hart & Davis, LLC, we can represent you in federal court, all the way up to the U.S. Supreme Court if necessary, as well as New Mexico courts.

 How long you have to ask for a writ of habeas corpus depends on a few factors.
 If you’re facing the death penalty in New Mexico, you have 180 days after obtaining a post-conviction lawyer.
 If yours is a non-capital case, there is no deadline.
 You can ask for a writ of habeas corpus any time under New Mexico law.

 In federal court, you usually have a year to ask for a writ of habeas corpus.
 That’s why it’s important to hire a post-conviction relief lawyer as soon as possible.
 If your appeals didn’t work, you need to get started on the next option right away.